thewhitemage13/thewhitemage13/README.md

 ### <div align="center">I'm Mukhammed👋, an aspiring Software Developer👨‍💻</div>

-Motivated Java Developer with hands-on experience in developing and architecting web applications using microservice architecture.
-Proficient in Java and Spring Framework, with a strong understanding of database management, cloud storage integration, and system scalability.
-Demonstrated expertise in implementing design patterns, S.O.L.I.D. principles, and secure data validation.
-Skilled in managing distributed systems and ensuring high performance and reliability through technologies like Kafka and Amazon S3.
+Motivated and fast-learning Java Developer specializing in microservices and web application development with a strong foundation in object-oriented programming and design patterns.
+Proficient in Java, Spring Framework, and database management.
+Demonstrated expertise through hands-on implementation of scalable, efficient, and reliable applications.
+Actively enhancing skills and contributing to open-source projects.
+Completed a C++ OOP course with honors, demonstrating a solid grasp of OOP, design patterns, and S.O.L.I.D. principles.
+Open to remote work or relocation across Europe and seeking collaborative, growth-oriented opportunities.

 <br/>